reserve-protocol/reserve-index-dtf/README.md

 #### 1. **Folio Contracts**

 - **Folio.sol**: The primary contract in the system.
-Represents a portfolio of ERC20 assets, and contains all trading logic.
+Represents a portfolio of ERC20 assets, and contains auction logic that enables it to rebalance its holdings.
 - **FolioDeployer.sol**: Manages the deployment of new Folio instances.
 - **FolioProxy.sol**: A proxy contract for delegating calls to a Folio implementation that checks upgrades with `FolioVersionRegistry`.